unicef/publicgoods-toolkit/policy.md

 some sample questionnaires.

 **KEY RECOMMENDATION**: Protecting privacy requires continuous attention, and it really starts from project inception.
-Also invest well in your pre-engagement diligence with vendors around privacy and security.
+Invest well in your pre-engagement diligence with vendors around privacy and security.
 Create standardized data privacy and security questions for these vendor assessments.